makerdao/mips/MIP75/MIP75.md

 Most proposals should still go through the regular public process, but this new expedited process will allow us to reach consensus in advance of the vote for proposals being submitted by trusted members of the community.

-## Specification / Proposal Details

-### MIP75c1: Task Force Requirements
+### MIP75c2: Task Force Requirements

 Task Forces are expected to maintain effective communication with the wider Maker community.
 Meetings between Task Forces and Delegates should be held whenever necessary, and the recommendations of those meetings should be posted to the forum.

 Task Forces are free to update their mandate and membership as they see fit with no governance process.
+This is to avoid governance overhead while pivoting, but Task Forces should always communicate any changes to the community.

-### MIP75c2: Onboard Task Force
+### MIP75c3: Onboard Task Force

-This process component is utilized to onboard a new Task Force.
+This process component is utilized to onboard a new Task Force which goes through the regular monthly cycle of governance.

 #### Subproposal Template

-MIP75c2 subproposals must use the MIP75c2-Subproposal-Template template.
+MIP75c3 subproposals must use the [MIP75c3-Subproposal-Template template](https://github.com/makerdao/mips/blob/master/MIP75/MIP75c3-Subproposal-Template.md).

 #### Subproposal Parameters

-The parameters for MIP75c2 subproposals are:
+The parameters for MIP75c3 subproposals are:

 - **Feedback Period**: 3 weeks.
 - **Frozen Period**: 1 week.

-Ratification Polls for MIP75c2 subproposals involving a Task Force Onboarding will require using ranked-choice voting, with the options as follows:
+Ratification Polls for MIP75c3 subproposals involving a Task Force Onboarding will require using ranked-choice voting, with the options as follows:

 * A: Approve Task Force and associated delegated authority to spend funds
 * B: Approve Task Force without associated delegated authority to spend funds